jonathanmoore/skeleton-theme/README.md

 ---------------------
 - Learn more about Liquid in our <a href="http://wiki.shopify.com/Main_Page">Theme Documentation</a>.
 - Need more help? <a href="http://ecommerce.shopify.com/c/ecommerce-design">Ask a question in our Design Forums</a>.
-- If you are a Mac OS X user, we recommend that you install our free <a href="http://apps.shopify.com/desktop-theme-editor">Shopify Desktop Theme Editor</a> to sync theme files in development.
+- If you are a Mac OS X user, we recommend our free <a href="http://apps.shopify.com/desktop-theme-editor">Desktop Theme Editor</a> to sync theme files in development.
-- Keep an eye out for Shopify for Designers <a href="http://meetup.shopify.com/">workshops</a> in a city near you.
+- Keep an eye out for <a href="http://meetup.shopify.com/">Shopify theme workshops</a> in a city near you.